Bastardkb/bastardkb.github.io/fw/flashing.md

 To flash your new image, you will need to go through a few steps:

-- compile your own firmware (not covered in this article), or get it from the BKB firmware [releases][releases]
+- source your own firmware
 - put the keyboard into bootloader mode
 - copy the image to the USB drive
 - (if needed) flash the other hand

 Below is detailed the exact procedure to follow.
 You need to flash either the right side only, or the right and left side separately - this is also detailed below.

+Sourcing your firmware can be done in a couple ways:

+// TODO fix link build?

+- downloading it from the [release section on github][releases]
+- build your own firmware, [detailed here][build]

 # Bootloader